Historic Downtown

 How It Began

-The City of Celina was once located on the banks of the confluence of the Cumberland and Obey Rivers, just west of today’s downtown area.
-The Obey River was impounded to create Dale Hollow Lake.
+Originally located at the meeting of the Cumberland and Obey Rivers, Celina shifted when the Obey was impounded to form Dale Hollow Lake.

 Celina once served as the home of Montvale Academy, an outstanding private school that offered a liberal arts curriculum.
 Subjects offered were as wide-ranging as elocution and pedagogy (the method and practice of teaching).
-The boarding school attracted students from a wide area around Celina and boasted students like former Secretary of State, Cordell Hull.
+The boarding school attracted students from a wide area around Celina and boasted notable alumni, including former Secretary of State Cordell Hull.
 Hull served in that capacity under U.S. President Franklin D. Roosevelt.
 Hull won the Nobel Peace Prize and was one of the driving forces behind the creation of the United Nations.
-Former Tennessee Governor Benton McMillan was also a Montvale student.
+Former Tennessee Governor Benton McMillan was also a student at Montvale.

 Heavy Industrial Presence

-The OshKosh B’Gosh clothing company came to town in the mid-1950s, greatly changing the local economy.
-Farming and other traditional, rural means of making a living had been the backbone of the local economy (and are still a significant presence today).
+The OshKosh B’Gosh clothing company came to town in the mid-1950s, significantly changing the local economy.
+Farming and other traditional, rural means of making a living have been the backbone of the local economy (and remain a significant presence today).
 The garment industry, though, offered another way residents could make a living, as it did across the Upper Cumberland.
 OshKosh kept a heavy presence in Celina and Clay County for about 40 years.

 Celina Today